jcfitzpatrick12/spectre/README.md

 # spectre-host

 ## Introduction
 `spectre-host` is the principal back-end component of the SPECTRE program.
 It offers a containerised environment for the automated capture and analysis of radio spectrograms.
-Underpinned with gnuradio, the framework is in place to accommodate any SDR receiver with a gnuradio source block.
+Underpinned with gnuradio, the framework is in place to simply accommodate any SDR receiver with a gnuradio source block.
 Initial support is focused on the SDRplay RSP* series via [`gr-sdrplay3`](https://github.com/fventuri/gr-sdrplay3).
 The container comes preinstalled with:

 - **[`gnuradio`](https://github.com/gnuradio/gnuradio)**
 - **[`gr-sdrplay3`](https://github.com/fventuri/gr-sdrplay3)**: includes SDRplay RSP* series gnuradio source blocks.